jxnblk/blog/src/posts/patterns-for-style-composition-in-react.md

 One example of this is a carousel[*](#*), where the state of the current slide generally doesn’t need to persist across page views.
 Instead of combining the state of the carousel with its UI, we can create a higher order component for better reusability.
-The higher order component will have a current slide index, accept a length prop, and have methods for setting position.
+The higher order component will have a current slide index and have previous and next methods.

 ```js
 // Higher order component